bizzclaw/epicodus-pingpong/README.md

 ## legal
-Uses bootstrap, anime and jQuery.
+Uses bootstrap, anime and jQuery, which preserve their original licenses in this context.

-Copyright (c) 2017 Joseph Tomlinson All Rights Reserved.
+All other work is shared via the MIT license.